Terminology

 The runtime is the execution layer that runs agent work.

-Publicly, Gambit is the runtime foundation.
-Public docs should avoid implying
+Gambit is the OSS runtime foundation.
+Avoid implying that Workloop and Gambit

 Trace